 The implementation of zero emission vehicles within the context of sustainable transportation practices in government operations is a key initiative.
 This includes a zero-emission shuttle service that enhances eco-friendly commuting options for staff and the replacement of existing fleet vehicles with zero-emission alternatives.

 In 2020, the country’s emissions were down by 8.9% from the previous year.
 Carbon emissions continue to decrease in a bid to lower the overall emissions by at least 40-45% by 2030 as compared to the emissions in 2005.
+In addition to these targets, Canada has committed to achieving net zero emissions by 2050 and is actively participating in global initiatives like the Glasgow Declaration to support international climate action.
 This is thanks in part to initiatives like the carbon tax, which encourages Canadians to reduce their consumption of fossil fuels.

 Moreover, the Canadian government is investing heavily in renewable power sources like solar and wind.
 As of today, about seventy-nine percent of electricity in the country is generated through eco-friendly ways, eliminating the major part of the country’s greenhouse gas emissions.
 In the last five years, the number of new wind power generators installed in the country has been more than all other sources of electricity combined.